5 Ways to Enjoy Books with Little Ones this Summer

 Whether it's your own children off school for the summer, or nieces, nephews, or friends visiting, the holidays are the perfect time to get bigger kids involved in reading to little ones.
 Everyone has a little more time to spend reading for pleasure, without the added pressure of homework.
 Older children will enjoy sharing their reading skills with younger members of the family and little ones will enjoy hearing their stories read to them in different ways with different voices.
 It's also great for older children to engage with picture books again (you're never too old for a picture book!).
 Finding a quiet time to read is a great way for families to relax and unwind through the holidays.

-So however you're planning to spend the next few weeks, remember there are plenty of ways to keep reading alive for young children.
+So however you're planning to spend the last few weeks of the holidays, remember there are plenty of ways to keep reading alive for young children.
 And don't forget to look out for something to read yourself - whether it's the latest beach read or a classic that reminds you of summer days before children.
 Happy reading!